metabase/metabase/docs/embedding/static-embedding.md

 ></iframe>
 ```

-Note: we recommend that you use up to version 4.3.2 of iframe-resizer on your application due to licensing changes after that
+Due to iframe-resizer's licensing changes, we recommend that you use iframe-resizer version 4.3.2 or lower.

 ## Custom destinations on dashboards in static embeds